← AI Operations Tools

 The Templeton Ratio

-AI value is not determined by how impressive the output looks.
+AI value isn't determined by how impressive the output looks.
 It is determined by one number: how much cheaper it is to check than to produce.

 # The Templeton Ratio